Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Self-Consistency as Mode Estimation and Majority Vote

 Existing voting theory results grow unbounded as the number of candidates, or \textit{unique} responses, increases \citep{aeeneh2025multiclass, hu2024unveilingstatisticalfoundationschainofthought}.
-Note that LLMs can vacuously produce infinite \text{unique} responses for a question\footnote{For a free-response math question, the set of unique responses could be the set of integers.}.
-We therefore extend the error bound in \citet{aeeneh2025multiclass} to handle numerous unique responses.
-We address this by grouping the tail of low-probability responses in $\mu(\cdot\,|\,q)$, deriving a stronger bound by bounding $\mathbb{P}\left[r_\text{SC}\neq r^*\right]$ over top $k\ll K$ answers. \begin{boxthm} Let $q$ be a model-aligned question.
-Without loss of generality, we consider the unique responses sorted according to $\mu(\cdot\,|\,q)$ in descending order, denoting their corresponding probabilities by $p_1\geq p_2\geq p_3\geq\dots$.
-Let $\bar p_k=\sum_{i\ge k}p_i$ with $k$ that satisfies $\bar p_k<p_2$.
-Then, for the empirical distribution $\hat\mu_x$ from $x$ samples, the self-consistency error satisfies
+However, LLMs can vacuously produce infinite \text{unique} responses.\footnote{For a free-response math question, the set of unique responses could be the set of integers.} We extend the error bound in \citet{aeeneh2025multiclass} to handle numerous candidates.
+We address this by grouping the tail of low-probability responses in $\mu(\cdot\,|\,q)$, deriving a stronger bound by bounding $\mathbb{P}\left[r_\text{SC}\neq r^*\right]$ over the top $k\ll K$ answers.